For the year ended March 31 2019

 5. PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS UNDER SECTION 186 OF THE COMPANIESACT 2013

-Particulars of loans guarantees and investments covered under Section 186 of theCompanies Act 2013 form part of notes to the financial statement provided in thisAnnual Report.
+Particulars of loans guarantees and investments covered under Section 186 of theCompanies Act 2013 forms part of notes to the financial statement provided in thisAnnual Report.

 6. PARTICULARS OF CONTRACTS OR ARRANGEMENTS WITH RELATED PARTIES

-All contracts or arrangements entered into by the Company with Related Parties are atarm's length and are in the ordinary course of business.
+All contracts or arrangements entered into by the Company with Related Parties are atarm's length basis and are in the ordinary course of business.

-Pursuant to Section 134 of the Companies Act 2013 read with Rule 8(2) of the Companies(Accounts) Rules 2014 the particulars of transactions with related parties are providedin Form AOC-2 which is annexed as Annexure "A" to this report.
+Pursuant to Section 134 of the Companies Act 2013 read with Rule 8 of the Companies[Accounts] Rules 2014 the particulars of transactions with related parties are providedin Lorm AOC-2 which is annexed as Annexure "B" to this report.
 Related Partydisclosures as per Ind AS 24 have been provided in Note 39 to the financial statement.